Learn more about Dime

 What is the Show Me Your Friends campaign?

-This bilingual campaign seeks to educate and hold Republican candidates accountable for the reckless extremism the party from the leadership on down has embraced.
+Show Me Your Friends is a bilingual campaign that seeks to educate and hold Republican candidates accountable for the reckless extremism the party from the leadership on down has embraced.
 Unless Republican candidates actively and publicly push back on their friends’ dangerous ideas, they too are responsible for the dangerous and racist lies that make our communities less safe.

 Back to top

-How is the Show Me Your Friends campaign targeting?
+Who is the Show Me Your Friends campaign targeting?

 Back to top